EkEgg/DuoText/README.md

 It's true that most people interested in these topics have more adequate tools for them.
 However, sometimes one only needs the most basic tools, and DuoText is suited for those cases.
-It's also my way to learn Java programming and software development using Swing and AWT.
+It's also my way to learn programming and software development using Java, this is the first real application I've done using it.

 ## Features